 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Jebsen and Jessen reported total carbon emissions of approximately 922,800 kg CO2e.
 This figure includes 150,800 kg CO2e from Scope 1 emissions, 56,900 kg CO2e from Scope 2 emissions, and a significant 715,200 kg CO2e from Scope 3 emissions.
 This represents a notable increase from 2021, when total emissions were about 519,800 kg CO2e, with Scope 1 at 212,500 kg CO2e, Scope 2 at 42,800 kg CO2e, and Scope 3 at 264,500 kg CO2e.
 Jebsen and Jessen has set long-term climate commitments aimed at achieving net-zero emissions by 2050.
 The company plans to reduce and offset emissions across both Scope 1 and Scope 2 categories, starting from 2023.
-Additionally, they have initiated compensation for CO2 emissions through investments in climate protection projects, having offset 725 tonnes of greenhouse gas emissions in 2021.
-The emissions data is not cascaded from any parent organization, indicating that Jebsen and Jessen operates independently in its reporting and climate initiatives.
-The company continues to focus on enhancing its sustainability practices and reducing its carbon footprint in alignment with industry standards.
+In a near-term initiative, they have begun compensating for CO2 emissions generated through their operations by investing in climate protection projects, with a target timeframe from 2023 to 2025.
+In 2021, the company offset 725 tonnes of greenhouse gas emissions through similar climate protection investments, demonstrating their commitment to sustainability.
+Overall, Jebsen and Jessen's emissions data and climate commitments reflect a proactive approach to addressing their carbon footprint and contributing to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents